 The foreign qualification, however, isn’t a hard and fast rule for all LLCs performing any kind of action in Iowa.
 Certain actions do not qualify as “doing business” and therefore don’t require a foreign qualification.
 Some examples are:

-- Maintaining, defening or settling a lawsuit in an Iowa court.
+- Maintaining, defending, or settling a lawsuit in an Iowa court.

-- Dealing with internal business affairs, such as holding manager meetings.
+- Dealing with internal business affairs, such as holding LLC member and/or manager meetings.

 - Having bank accounts in the state.

 - Maintaining offices for the exchange of the LLC’s own securities

 - Selling products or services through independent contractors.

 - Creating or acquiring indebtedness, or collecting debts.

 - One transaction, apart from the LLC’s typical activities, taking place within 30 days.

 If your only business activities in Iowa appear on this list, lucky you!
 You’re likely exempt from foreign qualifying in the state.
 Nonetheless, it’s still a good idea to check out what the Iowa LLC Act has to say about it in Section 489.803.

 How to Foreign Qualify Your LLC in Iowa

 Foreign qualification in Iowa is simple if you know where to find and send your forms.
 If you or your legal counsel has decided to foreign qualify your LLC in Iowa, head right over to the Secretary of State Forms and Fees page.
 Once there, find your way to the Foreign LLC section and click “Application for Certificate of Authority.”
 This is your ticket to doing business in Iowa.

 Gather all your LLC information beforehand and you’ll cruise through this form.
 You’ll need the following info: